lightbend/kalix-javascript-sdk/samples/js/js-replicated-entity-shopping-cart/README.md

 ## Deploying

-To deploy your service, install the `akkasls` CLI as documented in [Setting up a local development environment](https://docs.kalix.io/getting-started/set-up-development-env.html) and configure a Docker Registry to upload your docker image to.
+To deploy your service, install the `kalix` CLI as documented in [Setting up a local development environment](https://docs.kalix.io/getting-started/set-up-development-env.html) and configure a Docker Registry to upload your docker image to.